 Private.
 Comfortable.
 Secure.

-From our 100% private rooms to room service for your meals, you’ll experience the many differences that make Lakeview Medical Center the very best place for your delivery.
+From our 100% private rooms to room service for your meals, you’ll experience the many differences that make Marshfield Medical Center-Rice Lake the very best place for your delivery.

 We understand that connecting with your family and friends is very important to you.
-This is why Lakeview Medical Center now offers public high-speed Internet access.
+This is why Marshfield Medical Center-Rice Lake now offers public high-speed Internet access.
 Please bring your personal laptop with wireless Internet (WiFi) adapter.
 In addition, cell phones are permitted in the Birth Center area.

 After your baby is born, we employ key security measures to ensure the safety of your growing family.
 A band is placed on every infant’s leg that activates a security system if the child is taken off the floor.
 The safety of you and your baby is our primary concern.

 Visitors are welcome to join you in your room after delivery and share in the joy of your newborn.
 We do encourage you to remember that your body needs to recover and your baby needs time to bond with you too, so keeping visits short is recommended.

 After your stay at Marshfield Medical Center-Rice Lake is complete, we’re still working to make certain you’re getting the care that you need.
 You will get a friendly call from one of our staff to follow up with you and the baby.

 - Keepsake Baby Book: All babies born at Marshfield Medical Center-Rice Lake receive a beautiful hardcover baby book.
 Shortly after birth, your baby's footprints will be placed in the book for you.